Slow cooked baked beans – frugal and healthy dinner recipe perfect for busy days.

 Here’s an important tip about making baked beans, though – use whatever meat you want in them.
 Or leave it out altogether.
 There are no bean police telling you want meat to use.

 The old standard is a meaty ham bone, or ham hocks.
 If you’re able to get them, trotters traditionally go in the bean pot.
+But you can use pork-free turkey bacon, too.
+That’s what I’m using here.

 The first step is to soak your beans overnight, then drain and boil them.
 That’s the hardest part of the whole thing – boiling a pot of beans.